News and Commentary

 Retitle Financial Accounts

-By closing joint bank and credit card accounts, you can help ensure that your former spouse’s ongoing liabilities do not become your responsibility down the road.
-Equally important is checking your credit score to identify and resolve any issues that could tarnish your creditworthiness and affect your ability to stand on your own financially going forward.
-Once all prior debts are satisfied, you can open new accounts in your individual name and start establishing your own credit history, especially if prior credit was dependent on a former spouse.
+By closing joint bank and credit card accounts, you can help ensure that your former spouse’s ongoing liabilities do not become your responsibility.
+Equally important is checking your credit score to identify and resolve any issues that could tarnish your creditworthiness and affect your ability to stand on your own financially.
+Once you settle prior debts, you can open new accounts in your name and start establishing your own credit history, especially if prior credit was dependent on a former spouse.

 Update Beneficiaries

-When re-titling accounts, remember to update transfer on death (TOD) registrations and change the named beneficiaries on bank, investment and retirement accounts as well as insurance policies.
-This will help prevent your ex-spouse from laying claim to assets you hold at death.
-To make these revisions, you simply need to complete a form you may obtain from your bank or financial advisor.
+Remember to update transfer on death (TOD) registrations when re-titling accounts and change the named beneficiaries on bank, investment and retirement accounts and insurance policies.
+This will help prevent your ex-spouse from claiming assets you hold at death.
+To make these revisions, you simply must complete a form you can obtain from your bank or financial advisor.

 Review, Update Estate Plans

-If a will and/or trust are already in place, take the time to review them with legal and financial counsel to ensure they continue to reflect your specific wishes and goals.
-This may include naming persons to serve as guardians for your minor children; executors and trustees of your estate; and beneficiaries for trusts, employee health benefits and retirement accounts.
-Also, take the time to ensure you have in place health care proxies and durable financial powers of attorney naming a third party to make critical medical and financial decisions on your behalf should you become ill, incapacitated or physically or mentally unable to make those decisions on your own.
-Similarly, it is important to have in place a living will that documents your wishes concerning life-sustaining medical care.
+If a will and trust are already in place, take the time to review them with legal and financial counsel to ensure they continue to reflect your specific wishes and goals.
+This may include naming people as legal guardians for your minor children, executors and trustees of your estate, and beneficiaries for trusts, employee health benefits and retirement accounts.
+Also, take the time to ensure you have a healthcare proxy and durable financial power of attorney naming a third party to make critical medical and financial decisions on your behalf should you become ill, incapacitated or physically or mentally unable to make those decisions on your own.
+It is equally important to have a living will that documents your wishes concerning life-sustaining medical care.

 Update Insurance Policies

-Having health insurance for yourself and your children is critical throughout the divorce process, whether your coverage comes from a former spouse’s employer, a new employer for you, COBRA coverage or a new individual policy.
+Health insurance for yourself and your children is critical throughout the divorce process, whether your coverage comes from a former spouse’s employer, a new employer for you, COBRA coverage or a new individual policy.
 Evaluating property/casualty, personal life and umbrella insurance policies can further ensure you have the right type and amount of coverage to meet your evolving needs.
-It is also important to recognize the benefits of disability insurance should you be unable to continue working as well as long-term care insurance to help pay for the rising costs of care you will likely require later in life.
+It is also essential to recognize the benefits of disability insurance should you be unable to continue working, as well as long-term care insurance to help pay for the rising care costs you will likely require later in life.

 Evaluate Career and Lifestyle